MikCil/foggia_occupator/README.md

 ## Citation

-If you use this dataset in your research, please cite the following relative paper:
+A full paper presenting thisn dataset is currently in press.
+However, if you wish to use this dataset in your research right now, please cite the following abstract:
-...
+Ciletti, M., di Furia, M., Guarini, P., & Toto, G. A. (2024).
+Foggia Occupator: a case study on the creation of an Open Educational Resource through the digitization of a historical newspaper.
+In Book of Abstracts (p.
+235).

 ## License

-The dataset is providded under an MIT License.
+The dataset is providded under a Creative Commons 4.0 License.

 ## Acknowledgments